ocelot-collab/ocelot/optimizer/docs/source/usage.rst

 .. image:: images/ocelot_resetpanel.png
         :width: 600

 The resetpanel was build as a standalone PyQT widget used to monitor devices.
-The table displays a reference value, live readback, and checkboxes to select devices for a scan.
+The table displays a reference value, live readback, min/max thresholds, and checkboxes to select devices for a scan.

 To choose devices for a scan, use the mouse to highlight the desired table rows, then either hit the check button.
 You can also select a device by hitting the checkboxes on at a time.

+Before starting optimization, the setting of the minimum and maximum thresholds for the every checked device must be done.
+The thresholds will be saved and after restarting the program the thresholds will be restored.

 Button Functions:

-* Update referece   Updates the saved value column, using the readback in the current value column.
+* Update reference  Updates the saved value column, using the readback in the current value column.
 Only effects checked rows.
 * Reset All:        Trims devices from their current value, back to the the saved value.
 Only effects checked rows.
 * Check:            Command for quickly checking active checkbox for all rows that are highlighted from a mouse click and drag.
 * Uncheck:          Reverse command for the check button.
 Unchecks all highlighted rows.